apache/incubator-streampark-website/docs/development/alert-conf.md

 ## Delete alert configuration:

-Click the `trash can button` on the right side of the corresponding alarm configuration information to delete the corresponding configuration information。
+Click the `trash can button` below the corresponding alarm configuration information to delete the corresponding configuration information。
 ![alert_conf_delete.png](/doc/image/alert/alert_conf_delete.png)

 This information will be shown after the deletion is successful: